 CPC configuration in HO command, in PSCell addition/change command or within any conditional reconfiguration (i.e CPA, CPC or CHO configuration) is not supported.

-An SCG LTM is defined as a PSCell cell switch procedure that the network triggers via MAC CE based on L1 measurements.
+An SCG LTM is defined as a PSCell cell switch procedure that the network triggers via MAC CE.
 Only intra-SN SCG LTM without MN involvement is supported.

 Next Change